About Steveston Museum and Visitor Centre

 Come in and be surrounded by history.
 The museum’s building was built in 1905 as Steveston’s first bank.
 Today, discover the people and moments that shaped Steveston Village.

-Inside the Steveston Museum, you will also find the Tourism Richmond Visitor Centre and the Steveston Post Office .
+Inside the Steveston Museum is also the Tourism Richmond Visitor Centre and the Steveston Post Office.

-At the Tourism Richmond Visitor Centre, friendly staff help everyone to enjoy the best that our region has to offer.
-The Visitor Centre has a large range of souvenirs from the locally filmed Once Upon a Time television show.
+At the Tourism Richmond Visitor Centre, friendly staff are available to help everyone to enjoy the best that the area has to offer.
+In addition, the Visitor Centre has a range of souvenirs from the locally filmed Once Upon a Time television show.

 The full-service Steveston Post Office offers special edition coins and the latest stamps for collectors.